 - Time to London: 30 minutes

-Despite its small size, Beckenham is packed with shops, cafes, cocktail bars, pubs, restaurants and leisure facilities, and there is plenty of beautiful countryside nearby.
+Despite its small size, Beckenham is one of the most vibrant small towns around London and is packed with shops, cafes, cocktail bars, pubs, restaurants and leisure facilities, and there is plenty of beautiful countryside nearby.
 Just as importantly for commuters, it takes just under 30 minutes to reach Victoria.

 There are lots of things for families to do in and around the area from the cinema, to activity and leisure centres and plenty of parks nearby.
 Many schools are classed as outstanding for all ages, and healthcare is provided by Beckenham Beacon and Princess Royal University Hospital.